dmc314/FIP_updates_to_spec/README.md

-# Updates to the Filecoin Spec from FIPs
+# Updates Required in the Filecoin Spec from FIPs

 As we update the Filecoin Protocol through FIPs, we also need to update the [Spec](https://spec.filecoin.io/):